versed-developer/mai-backend-exersise/README.md

 3. You can view the Django admin at `http://localhost:8000/admin` using your new superuser credentials.

 4. You can use [Postman](https://www.postman.com/) to test your endpoints.
+   Or you can just use browser as Django REST Framework supports Browsable API interface for each endpoint.

 ### Test Driven Development